Core Curriculum Committee

-No. If you are creating a new course which currently does not exist at Detroit Mercy, you must first submit the new course proposal to the applicable College/School Curriculum Committee and Dean which must approve it as a new course.
+No. If you are creating a new course which currently does not exist at Detroit Mercy, you must first submit the new course proposal to the applicable College/School Curriculum Committee (and Dean, if required) which must approve it as a new course.
 Once approved, you may then submit the new course—with indication that it has been approved by the applicable College/School Curriculum Committee and Dean—to the CCC Archivist.

 What does the CCC Archivist do with my proposal once s/he receives it?

-The Archivist will review your proposal for completeness—i.e., the proposal and syllabus meet all requirements.
+The Archivist will review your proposal for completeness—i.e., they will ensure that the proposal and syllabus meet all requirements.
 If the proposal is complete, the Archivist will send the proposal to the appropriate College/School Curriculum Committee or Integrating Theme (IT) Committee for review.
 If the proposal is incomplete, it will be returned to you.
-The Checklist has been created for author to ensure that they are submitting complete proposals that fulfill all requirements.
+The Checklist has been created for authors to ensure that they are submitting complete proposals that fulfill all requirements.
 The CCC hopes that careful completion of the Checklist will expedite the timeline for the review process.

 I am submitting a proposal for one of the Knowledge Areas (A-F) which requires that the first two learning objectives for Integrating Theme 1 (IT 1.1 and IT 1.2) must also be fulfilled.
 Should I place a check next to IT 1 on page 2 of the Submission Form?

 No, the box next to IT1 should be checked only if all nine (9) of the Learning Objectives for IT1 are stated and addressed in your proposal.

 Why are we required to consult the Higher Learning Commission document on “Determining Qualified Faculty”?